varnish/varnish-wiki/source/content/tutorials/varnish/vcl.rst

 - Varnish includes built-in subroutines, starting with `vcl_` (reserved prefix)
 - Varnish has a built-in VCL that is always appended with your custom VCL UNLESS you specify otherwise with a `return (hash)`.
-This terminates the subroutine, and DOES NOT append built-in vcl.
+This terminates the subroutine, and DOES NOT append built-in VCL.
 - Available features: `functions, legal return actions and variables`_

-What is Built-in VCL?
+What is built-in VCL?
 ---------------------

 The built-in VCL file named `builtin.vcl` is the VCL configuration Varnish automatically appends to your VCL file during compilation/loading.

-Whenever a new configuration is loaded, the varnishd management process translates the VCL code to C and compiles it to a shared object which is then loaded into the server process.
+Whenever a new configuration is loaded, the varnishd management process translates the VCL code to C and compiles it to a shared object, which is then loaded into the server process.

 You can view your `built-in vcl` in this location if you are a debian user: